-I don’t mean in a wow you went to my school kind of way.
+It don’t mean in a wow you went to my school kind of way.
 I mean that you’ve ripped off someone else’s style and it shows.
-Part of what’s great about youtube is everyone is unique.
+Part of what’s great about YouTube is everyone is unique.
 We come for the knowledge and stay for the personality.

 There will always be people that you look up to on youtube, and some of them you might take a smidge of inspiration from.
 That’s totally fine!
 But it really should be just a smidge.
 Youtube already has one of them, and it probably already has a tonne of imitations of them.
 Don’t be another one.

 I know that you’ll hear tonnes of youtube advice telling you to be yourself, and if you suffer from camera fear and haven’t found your voice it can seem like a good solution to imitate what you love.
 The problem is, not many people want to watch an imitation when they can watch the real thing.